-Best for student travel: Bank of America Travel Rewards for Students. $0 annual fee. $0 foreign transaction fee.
+Best for student travel: Bank of America® Travel Rewards Credit Card for Students. $0 annual fee.
+0% foreign transaction fee.
 25,000 bonus points when you spend $1,000 in the first 90 days.
-3 points per $1 spent at the BofA Travel Center and 1.5 on all other purchases.
-10% points bonus when you have a BofA checking or savings account.
+3 points / $1 at the BofA Travel Center and 1.5 points / $1 on all other purchases.
 0% APR for 12 months on purchases.
 14.99% - 22.99% (V) regular APR.

-Easiest approval: Credit One Bank Platinum Visa for Rebuilding Credit. $0 - $99 annual fee, depending on creditworthiness.
+Easiest approval: Credit One Bank® Visa® Credit Card. $0 - $99 annual fee, depending on creditworthiness.
 3% foreign transaction fee.
-1% cash back on all purchases.
+1% cash back on eligible purchases.
 17.99% - 23.99% (V) regular APR.

 It’s pretty easy to qualify for unsecured credit cards for no credit, provided that you have a steady income.
 But if you want the absolute highest chances of approval, you may want to consider secured cards.
 They help you build credit just as well as unsecured cards, but you have to put down a security deposit to open them.